YoWASP/runtime-js/README.md

 - The `filesOut` return value is the same kind of object as `filesIn`, representing the state of the virtual filesystem after the application terminated.
 It contains all of the data provided in `filesIn` as well, unless these files were modified or removed by the application.

 Options:
-- The `printLine` option is a function called for each line of text the application prints to the terminal (i.e. standard output and standard error), without the terminating `'\n'` character.
-The text printed to standard output and standard error is combined as it is being printed (without buffering).
-The default is `printLine: console.log`.
+- The `stdout` and `stderr` options are functions that are called with a sequence of bytes the application prints to the standard output and standard error streams respectively, or `null` to indicate that the stream is being flushed.
+If specified as `null`, the output on that stream is ignored.
+By default, each line of text from the combined streams is printed to the debugging console.
 - The `decodeASCII` option determines whether the values corresponding to files in `filesOut` are always instances of [Uint8Array][] (if `decodeASCII: false`), or whether the values corresponding to text files will be strings (if `decodeASCII: true`).
 A file is considered a text file if it contains only bytes `0x09`, `0x0a`, `0x0d`, or those in the range `0x20` to `0x7e` inclusive.
 The default is `decodeASCII: true`.

 If the application returns a non-zero exit code, the exception `Exit` (exported alongside the `runX` function) is raised.
 This exception has two properties: